©2021 William A. Lasher

 “Where do you know us from?”

-“From the Marshall’s wanted posters, there’s a number of them around town.”
+“From the wanted posters, there’s a number of them around town.”

 “Wanted posters?
 What are we wanted for?”

 “Why, bank robbery and murder of course.
 You can speak freely with me, I’m not going to call the police.”
-He picked up a newspaper from a stack piled behind his desk, thumbed through it, and then laid the open paper out on his desk so we could read it.
-The poster reprinted in the paper displayed charcoal images of both of our faces, with Molly as Elmo Gould …
+He picked up a newspaper from a stack piled behind his desk, thumbed through it, and then laid the open paper out on his desk so we could see it.
+The poster displayed charcoal images of both of our faces, with Molly as Elmo Gould.

-I held up my hands and shook my head, “No, listen for a minute, Mr. Winterborne.
+I shook my head.
+“No, listen for a minute, Mr. Winterborne.
 We followed a trio of otters into a cave and something happened.
 We stepped through some type of time portal, and we don’t know anything about this town, or who we’ve become.
 We’re teenagers from Leacock Corners, Virginia.”

 “Yes, and if we can find some candles, we may be able to find our way back.”
 I was still carrying the copper candle lantern, and I set it on his desk.
 “The entrance to the cave is behind a waterfall, up in the mountains outside of town.”